 Elon Williams experienced a case of police brutality when he was pulled over in the Bronx while driving his new vehicle.
 Having recently customized the car, its exhaust was loud and backfired when he was test driving it.
 This is when NYPD officers assumed the pop of the backfire was a gunshot and pulled him over.

-According to ABC 7, The stop and arrest was captured on a parking lot surveillance camera.
+, The stop and arrest was captured on a parking lot surveillance camera.
 The video shows Williams putting his hands in the air.
 Approximately 5 or 6 police officers surrounded Williams and used unnecessary force to subdue and attack him, including kicks to the head, punches, and more, all of which were caught on camera.